 Method of assessment

-- be able to interpret and critically evaluate the main issues in the contemporary political debate in the EU.
+5 Interpret and critically evaluate the main issues in the contemporary political debate in the EU.

 Credit level 5.
 Intermediate level module usually taken in Stage 2 of an undergraduate degree.

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.

 - The named convenor is the convenor for the current academic session.

 University of Kent makes every effort to ensure that module information is accurate for the relevant academic session and to provide educational services as described.
 However, courses, services and other matters may be subject to change.
 Please read our full disclaimer.